The Zimmer Program for partially hyperbolic actions: Outline of the arguments

-The Invariance Principle has proved very useful in the rigidity of group actions before, especially as used by Damjanovic and Xu \cite{DX1}.
+The invariance principle has proved very useful in the rigidity of group actions before, especially as used by Damjanovic and Xu \cite{DX1}.
 They overcame one principal difficulty, the regularity of Oseledets spaces within coarse Lyapunov foliations and related structures.
-The Invariance Principle could be circumvented in the works of Kalinin and Spatzier \cite{KSp}, and Spatzier and Vinhage \cite{Spatzier-Vinhage}, where the coarse Lyapunov foliations are one-dimensional and metric properties follow much easier.
-In this current work, the Invariance Principle and accessibility feature prominently again due to the multidimensionality of the coarse Lyapunov foliations.
+The invariance principle could be circumvented in the works of Kalinin and Spatzier \cite{KSp}, and Spatzier and Vinhage \cite{Spatzier-Vinhage}, where the coarse Lyapunov foliations are one-dimensional and metric properties follow much easier.
+In this current work, the invariance principle and accessibility feature prominently again due to the multidimensionality of the coarse Lyapunov foliations.
 Naturally, we need to prove the needed accessibility properties using that we have an action of a semisimple Lie group.

-Section 6 reviews background material from group theory.
+Section \ref{sec:group-prelims} reviews background material from group theory.
 Most important are the topological free product constructions for topological groups.
 Crucial will be various criteria when a topological group is actually a Lie group, most importantly for us one by Gleason and Palais \cite{gleason-palais}.
-However, later on in the final proofs, we will also employ the no small subgroups property of Montgomery and Zippin \cite{Montgomery-Zippin} and its application to inverse limits of Lie groups.
+However, later on in the final proofs, we will also employ the no small subgroups property of Montgomery and Zippin \cite{Montgomery-Zippin} and its application to inverse limits of Lie groups. {At this point, we conclude Part \ref{part:background} of the paper, which focused on collecting previously established tools to be used later.

-Section 7 gives the arguments for Anosov actions of semisimple Lie groups (Theorem \ref{G-action}), assuming the result for abelian actions.
-To state our main result in minimal terms of the $G$-action, we first use a Howe-Moore type argument to get invariance of a volume form by $G$ from that of a suitable one-parameter subgroup of the split Cartan.

-Next in Section 7 we use Zimmer's measurable cocycle rigidity theorem to get measurable conformal structures along the coarse Lyapunov foliations invariant under a suitable Cartan subgroup $A$.
-To prove that these conformal structures are H\"{o}lder, we invoke the Invariance Principle.
-For this we need to prove that a suitable sub-collection of coarse Lyapunov foliations is still accessible (Theorem \ref{thm: sub acc}).
-To prove this, we employ the structure of the acting semisimple group, in particular special facts about how to write elements of the Weyl group by products of unipotent elements.

-Now the split Cartan subgroup $A$ preserves a\holder conformal structure on each coarse Lyapunov foliation, has the right accessibility properties and has a dense set of Anosov elements by assumption.
-Thus we are ready to use the classification of such Anosov actions, the second main result of this paper (Theorem \ref{abelian}).
-We can conclude that the restriction of the $G$-actions to Cartan subgroups are smoothly conjugate to bi-homogeneous actions.
-Applying work by Zeghib (see Appendix \ref{sec:centralizer-zhegib}) allows us to combine these conjugacies to get one for the whole $G$ action.

-In the remainder of the paper, Sections 9 though 12 we classify certain Anosov $\R^k \times M$ actions, and prove Theorems \ref{basic abelian} and \ref{abelian}.